NotePlan/plugins/jgclark.Dashboard/README.md

 Note: this is likely to be very slow to generate, as it can't use any of NotePlan's internal caches.

 ## Configuration Settings
 Dashboard v2 provides a quicker-to-access Settings window, accessed from the cog wheel at the top right of the dashboard window.
-(This will soon replace the method of going to the NotePlan Preference Pane, and finding the right Plugin.)
+(This replaces the normal method of going to the NotePlan Preference Pane, and finding the right Plugin.)

 <img width="550px" src="settings-menu-2.0.0.png" border="1pt solid" margin="8px" alt=""/>